 Maintaining your fitness is a worthy goal, and as running is known for its various health benefits, a home treadmill can be a wise investment.

-Even if you don’t have much space or a larger budget, there’s no end of suitable models on the market, that combine both useful features and a reasonable price tag so that there would be no need for running outdoors.
+Even if you don’t have much space or a larger budget, there’s no end of suitable treadmills on the market, that combine both useful features and a reasonable price tag so that there would be no need for running outdoors.